torvalds/linux/Documentation/admin-guide/hw-vuln/srso.rst

 ========================================

 This is a mitigation for the speculative return stack overflow (SRSO) vulnerability found on AMD processors.
-The mechanism is by now the well known scenario of poisoning CPU functional units - the Branch Target Buffer (BTB) and Return Address Predictor (RAP) in this case - and then tricking the elevated privilege domain (the kernel) into leaking sensitive data.
+The mechanism is by analw the well kanalwn scenario of poisoning CPU functional units - the Branch Target Buffer (BTB) and Return Address Predictor (RAP) in this case - and then tricking the elevated privilege domain (the kernel) into leaking sensitive data.

 AMD CPUs predict RET instructions using a Return Address Predictor (aka Return Address Stack/Return Stack Buffer).
-In some cases, a non-architectural CALL instruction (i.e., an instruction predicted to be a CALL but is not actually a CALL) can create an entry in the RAP which may be used to predict the target of a subsequent RET instruction.
+In some cases, a analn-architectural CALL instruction (i.e., an instruction predicted to be a CALL but is analt actually a CALL) can create an entry in the RAP which may be used to predict the target of a subsequent RET instruction.

-The specific circumstances that lead to this varies by microarchitecture but the concern is that an attacker can mis-train the CPU BTB to predict non-architectural CALL instructions in kernel space and use this to control the speculative target of a subsequent kernel RET, potentially leading to information disclosure via a speculative side-channel.
+The specific circumstances that lead to this varies by microarchitecture but the concern is that an attacker can mis-train the CPU BTB to predict analn-architectural CALL instructions in kernel space and use this to control the speculative target of a subsequent kernel RET, potentially leading to information disclosure via a speculative side-channel.